Introduction

 Can I use vinegar disinfectant spray on all surfaces?

-No—test on a small, inconspicuous area first, as vinegar can damage natural stone and certain finishes.
+It’s best to test on a small, hidden spot first, as vinegar can harm natural stone and some finishes.

 How often should I use the vinegar disinfectant spray?